Peter Thomas Stanford: Life

 During their lifetimes, Stanford and his wife Beatrice Stickley were both active members of The Society for the Recognition of the Universal Brotherhood of Man (SRBM), the organization founded by Catherine Impey that published the antiracist journals Fraternity, Anti-Caste, and The Bonds of Brotherhood.
 In 1897, Stanford founded the St. Mark’s Congregational Church of Roxbury, the first African American church in Boston.
 He also founded the Interdenominational Ministers Association of Boston, and in North Cambridge, Massachusetts, he organized an orphanage and school for single women and girls known at one point as the Union Industrial and Strangers’ Home.
 With William Monroe Trotter, the civil rights activist and founder of Boston’s Guardian newspaper, Stanford ventured into political discussions.
 He served as vice-president of Baltimore’s Christ’s Medical and Chirurgical College and he was editor of its 1909 journal.
 Stanford also was the vice-president for the National Baptist Convention of Massachusetts.

-Views

-In his 1898 book, The Tragedy of the Negro in America, Stanford interpreted the history of America's Blacks as a "journey toward freedom", in which slavery had been a "necessary travail" ordered by divine justice.
-In step with black millennial thought, he thought that God's plans would eventually lead to the redemption of Africa as well as "much of the rest of the world".